 - Join the Party at Mardi Gras - Speaking of festivals, Mardi Gras is the one on everyone's bucket list!
 Carnival season starts 12 days after Christmas, culminates on Mardi Gras / Fat Tuesday, and ends on Ash Wednesday, the first day of Lent.
 Mardi Gras is celebrated all over the world, but no place does it quite like New Orleans!
 Throughout the season, Krewes (private membership organizations) put on dozens of elaborate parades.
 Plan ahead if you want to visit NOLA during Mardi Gras, because hotels fill up!
 Can't make it to Mardi Gras?
 No worries ... you can see the amazing floats at Mardi Gras World instead.

-- Catch a Game – Sports fans will find lots to love here!
+- Catch a Game - Sports fans will find lots to love here!
 Of course, the Saints catch most of the limelight.
-But New Orleans also has a professional basketball team, the Pelicans.
-Then, there’s the minor league Baby Cakes baseball team and a semi-pro soccer team, the Jesters.
+But the city also has the Pelicans pro basketball team and a semi-pro soccer team, the Jesters.

 Now that you know what to do in New Orleans, you may be wondering what the best time to visit is.

 The most popular time to visit New Orleans is from February through May.
 Those months feature cooler weather and lots of festivals, like Jazz Fest and Mardi Gras.
 However, I think anytime from October through May is a good time to visit.
 Fall and spring are generally pleasant, and winter is short and mild.